payu-org/payu/docs/source/config.rst

 ``repeat``
    Ignore any restart files and repeat the initial run upon resubmission.
 This is generally only used for testing purposes, such as bit reproducibility.

+``runspersub``
+   Define the maximum number of runs per PBS job submit.
+The actual number of runs per PBS submit will be the minimum of ``runspersub`` and the total number of runs set with the ``-n`` command-line flag.